 Feeling bloated?
 Try limiting the amount of milk, cheese, yoghurt, and ice cream you eat and see if that helps.

 But if it does, you don’t have to ditch dairy altogether.
 Drink lactose-free milk or take Lactaid pills to help your body digest milk products.

 One of your favourite snacks may be giving you belly fat.
 Most potato chip brands are cooked in hydrogenated oils.
 This type of oil is called a trans-fat.

 Trans-fat is known to increase cholesterol, contribute to heart disease and increase weight.
 There are baked and low-fat potato chips on the market that make better choices.

 3. Soda/soft drinks

-Soda is not only unhealthy for you, it increases belly fat.
-It has empty calories that add excess weight and also provides large amounts of sugars.
+Soda is not only unhealthy for you, but it also increases belly fat.
+It has empty calories that add excess weight and also provides large amounts of sugar.